ahdinosaur/bitcoin101/src/documents/slides/money-now/problem-2.html.md

 high transactional friction

+- need exact change for paper
-- high fees (2-4%)
+- high fees (2-4%) for digital
-- not possible to pay on weekends
+- not possible to transfer digital on weekends